smartfastlabs/serial-dashboard/README.md

 # Browser Based Serial Dashboard

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a66e39e9-90a5-46c6-9454-f3f3bb7ca36b/deploy-status)](https://app.netlify.com/projects/serial-dashboard/deploys)

 Did you know most modern browsers support Serial Communication?
-Don't worry, neither did I untill I was working on a project and "out grew" the Arduino serial monitor .
+Don't worry, neither did I until I was working on a project and "out grew" the Arduino serial monitor .
 Here is a simple(ish) browser based serial monitoring, command, and dashboard tool I built [serialdashboard.com](https://www.serialdashboard.com).

+### [NOTE]: This is most certainly beta software (alpha if you want to be a jerk ;).
+It is super helpful for me so I decided to make it public.
+I would _LOVE_ if folks found it helpful or wanted to contribute.

 ## Features

 - Monitor incoming messages over serial: e.g. from an arduino or esp32 board.
 - Send messages over serial: e.g. send command messages
 - Monitor Metrics: track and plot metrics over time
 - Build Customizable Dashboards:

+## Performance:

+### I did enough optimization on this project to solve my needs.
+Be warned It does bog down after 100s of thousands of metrics

+- [Solidjs](https://www.solidjs.com/): AWESOME, fast, performant JavaScript UI library using fine-grained reactivity.
+- [uplot](https://github.com/leeoniya/uPlot): A small fast chart for time series, lines, areas, ohlc & bars.

+# Usability

+- Building control panels sucks...
+  - You essentially have to hand sculpt json
+- Your control panel is saved in local storage and also downloadable.
+When I start a new arduion project I just create a new serial-dahsboard.json config file (or files)...that grow with the project.
+- When in doubt refresh, there are some issues around hot reloading the config

 ## Screen Shots

 ### Hello World

 #### The most basic example; a simple echo application.
 Whatever you send over serial gets sent right back by the connected arduino.

 <p align="center">
     <img width="1202" height="917" alt="image" src="https://github.com/user-attachments/assets/34bf8487-4b59-4dd8-9475-81b304a8ab81" />
 </p>

 ### With Metrics

 #### Here we extend the dashboard to show metrics.

 <p align="center">
     <img width="1201" height="955" alt="image" src="https://github.com/user-attachments/assets/e336213e-d7e4-45f8-95da-b430303d3dc4" />
 </p>

 ### A very simple Control Panel

 #### Here we add a control panel to do a better job displaying metrics and giving buttons.

 <p align="center">
     <img width="1727" height="960" alt="image" src="https://github.com/user-attachments/assets/93e7e80f-6a5b-4fa3-a5b2-4aefe3ed1230" />
 </p>

 ## Metrics

 ### TODO: Make this functionality better

 Serial Dashboard interprets incoming serial data that starts with **">"** as a metric.